minasamirr/Invoice-Management-System/README.md

 Database: MySQL

-API Authentication: Laravel Sanctum (session based for web and token based for api)
+API Authentication: Laravel Sanctum (session based for web and token based for api) (use gate for route and policy for model)

 Email: Laravel Mail using gmail